The Nest

 Individual Apartment Improvement (“IAI”) and Major Capital Improvement (MCI)

-Under the 2019 law, the only way to adjust payments results from capital improvement work to stabilized units and buildings.
+Under the 2019 law, the only way to adjust payments is through capital improvement work on stabilized units and buildings.

 The new 2019 law has reduced the landlord’s ability to increase the rent based on an Individual Apartment Improvement (“IAI”).